suhasmaddali/Predicting-Loan-Default-Using-Machine-Learning/README.md

 ## Directions to download the repository and run the notebook

+This is for the Washington Bike Demand Prediction repository.
+But the same steps could be followed for this repository.

 1. You'll have to download and install Git that could be used for cloning the repositories that are present.
 The link to download Git is https://git-scm.com/downloads.

 &emsp;&emsp; <img src = "https://github.com/suhasmaddali/Images/blob/main/Screenshot%20(14).png" width = "600"/>